Online Tensor Inference: Online Statistical Inference for Low-Rank Tensors

-\end{theorem} Given that $\mathbf{U}_{k \perp}^\star\mathbf{U}_{k \perp}^{\star\top}=\mathbf{I}_{r_k}- \mathbf{U}_{k}^\star\mathbf{U}_{k}^{\star\top}$, and under Assumption \ref{cond:4}, it can be observed that \( S^2 \) is of the same order as \( \sum_{k=1}^3\|\mathcal{M}_k(\mathcal{M})(\mathbf{U}_{k+1}^\star\otimes\mathbf{U}_{k+2}^\star)\|_{\mathrm{F}}^2 \) and shares a similar lower bound.
-The detailed proof of this theorem is provided in Appendix \ref{sec:Proof of Theorem entry inference}.
+Finally, we are now ready to present the asymptotic normality of the estimator $\hat{h}^{(n)}$ in (\ref{equ:def of mt}). \begin{theorem} Under the assumptions for Theorem \ref{thm:converge} and Assumption \ref{cond:4}, as $n, p \rightarrow \infty$ we have \end{theorem} The detailed proof of this theorem is provided in the Section \ref{sec:Proof of Theorem entry inference}.
+It is worth mentioning that our online debiasing procedure in Equation \eqref{equ:debias} accelerates the convergence rate.
+The averaging procedure in Equation \eqref{equ:debias} enhances the convergence rate from \(O(n^{-\alpha})\) for \(\alpha \in (0,1)\) shown in Theorem \ref{thm:converge} to the optimal \(O(n^{-1})\).
+This improvement is analogous to results in the vector setting (see, e.g., \cite{polyak1992acceleration, bach2011nonasymptotic}).
 We outline several key challenges faced in our theoretical analysis in Theorem \ref{thm:entry inference}.
 To the best of our knowledge, there is no existing literature addressing the asymptotic normality of the general linear form in tensor regression model with a Tuck low-rank structure, especially in an online setting.
 Typically, statistical analysis of low-rank models relies on SVD operations.
 While substantial progress has been made in methodologies and theories for matrix SVD and matrix regression, literature on tensors of order three or higher is scarce.
 This scarcity is notable because SVD for high-order tensors presents more complex challenges than for matrices.
 Furthermore, converting a third-order tensor into a matrix often results in a highly unbalanced matrix, leading to suboptimal sample complexity if matrix theory is applied directly.
-To address these issues, \cite{de2000multilinear, de2000best} introduced methods such as the HOSVD and HOOI, targeting efficient spectral and power iteration methods for optimal low-rank approximation.
+To address these issues, \cite{delathauwer2000multilinear, delathauwer2000best} introduced methods such as the HOSVD and HOOI, targeting efficient spectral and power iteration methods for optimal low-rank approximation.
 However, HOSVD introduces complex statistical dependencies during the iterative optimization process.
 Given that our data are collected sequentially, traditional offline sample analysis and sample splitting approaches are not suitable.
-Instead, we utilize the spectral representation \citep{xia2021statistical,xia2022inference,agterberg2022estimating,zhou2023heteroskedastic} to handle this dependence.
+Instead, we utilize the spectral representation \citep{xia2021statistical,xia2022inference,zhou2023heteroskedastic,agterberg2024estimating} to handle this dependence.

-\subsection{Online Parameter Inference of $\widehat{m}^{(t)}$}
+\subsection{Online Parameter Inference of $\hat{h}^{(n)}$}